Nigel de Jong: Manchester City

 On 21 January 2009, De Jong was signed to Manchester City for an estimated fee of £18 million by manager Mark Hughes who deployed him in the role of midfield enforcer in a team whose defence badly needed reinforcement.
 He signed a four-and-a-half-year contract. and was assigned the number 34 shirt.
 He made his debut for the club against Newcastle United on 28 January 2009.
 He made sixteen appearances in the Premier League over the second half of the season.

 De Jong was given a start against Arsenal on 12 September 2009.
 He was named Man of the Match by Sky Sports in a 2–1 win over Chelsea on 5 December 2009.
 By the end of the season he had become a firm fans' favourite as well as being one of new manager Roberto Mancini's first picks as defensive midfielder as the team narrowly missed out on a Champions League berth.
 De Jong scored his first goal for Manchester City in a 2–1 victory against West Ham United on 1 May 2011.

 De Jong was a member of the City side which won the 2010–11 FA Cup and the 2011–12 Premier League, making 137 appearances and scoring twice before being sold to A.C.
 Milan in August 2012.

-A.C.
-Milan
+AC Milan

-On 31 August 2012, De Jong joined Italian club Milan for £3.5 million rising to £5 million depending on appearances, signing a three-year deal.
+On 31 August 2012, De Jong joined Italian club AC Milan for £3.5 million rising to £5 million depending on appearances, signing a three-year deal.
 On 1 September, De Jong made his debut against Bologna.
 De Jong scored his first goal for Milan in a 3–2 loss against Lazio on 20 October.

 On 4 May 2014, De Jong scored his second goal for Milan, the winning goal against Inter Milan in the Derby della Madonnina at the San Siro.

 On 26 June 2015, Milan announced De Jong had signed a contract extension to keep him at the club until 2018.